 Deutsche Bahn also has a well-deserved reputation for delayed trains and other frustrations (technical failures, strikes, dirty coaches) for its passengers, but when things go right, travel by rail in Germany can be a very pleasant experience.
 Compared to rail travel in some other European countries (Italy comes to mind), German trains are above average in quality and service.
 (I could write an entire chapter about my misadventures on an Italian train from Venice to Rome!)
 But sometimes German efficiency does not equal its reputation.

 You Gotta Have Class!

 European trains are divided into first and second class.
 Look for a large 1 or 2 label on the car near the door.
-Some special trains (EC, IC, ICE, etc.) also have a surcharge (Zuschlag) added to the price of the ticket, whether it is first or second class.
-If you have not already paid the surcharge, the conductor will require payment when checking your ticket.
-The surcharge for ICE trains varies, depending on the connection.
-(See photo below.)
+Some special trains (EC, IC, ICE, etc.) used to have a surcharge (Zuschlag) added to the price of the ticket, whether it was first or second class.
+Today all charges are just included in the ticket price.

 Remember that these special rail pass tickets have to be bought in advance and may have restrictions.
 A Eurailpass, for example, may only be purchased in North America – before you leave for Germany.
 For a fee, it is also possible to get an extension for a German Rail Pass that allows additional travel in some neighboring countries.
 Austria and Switzerland have their own special rail pass offers.
 Web: German Rail Pass (germanrailpasses.com)